xoposhiy/aoc-agent/LOG.md

 To do so, you can use a set of provided tools.
 ```
 * Remove specific instructions on what tools in which order to use.

+## 09 December

+After switching to fs tools: more friction during problem-solving due to attempts to run unexistent files in fs.
+Previous run_code(...code) was better.
+But now it is a more robust visualization generation.

+## 10 December

+Ask to write ideas.md before solving the task to force it think about approaches before implementing them.
+But gpt5 start with solving and running the code and only after that created ideas.md files for both parts.